Welcome to an entirely new way to think about energy.

 Can energy storage be used to provide power during blackouts?

 The answer is a resounding Yes!
-Blackouts can put the comfort and safety of you and your family at risk.
-If you have lived through a blackout, you know the disruption it can cause.
-From not being able to charge your phone or the expense of losing all the food in your fridge, to the safety concerns of your neighborhood going dark.
+Blackouts and power outages can put the comfort and safety of you and your family at risk.
+If you have experienced a blackout, you know the disruption it can cause.
+From not being able to charge your phone to stay reachable, to the expense of replacing spoiled food from a warm refrigerator, to the safety concerns of your neighborhood going dark.

-Energy storage can not only lower your bill every month, it can keep you powered during a blackout.
-When selecting the right battery for your needs, it is important to consider how much backup electricity you want on hand; from several hours to several days, to a completely self-sufficient off-grid system.
+Home energy storage can lower your bill every month, and it can also keep you powered during a blackout.
+When selecting the right battery system for your needs, it is important to plan for how much backup electricity you want; from several hours to several days, to a completely self-sufficient off-grid system.

 Can I build an off-grid system?